With Leaves so Thick You Couldn’t See the Trail

 Richmond Main

-On the platform I met two people who had bikes with them.
+On the platform, I met two people who had bikes with them.
 This train is nice but they limit bikes to four per train.
-That may be one bike per car on a hook and hang system.
+The best I can determine is that there is one space per car on this four-car train using a hook-and-hang system.

 Richmond Main.
 Couple would be riding back as well.